kelson8/KelsonCraft-Website/README.md

 * Font awesome icons - This is what I use for some icons on this website.
 * Tailwind CSS - This website is using Tailwind CSS instead of Bootstrap like the old website was.

-# License
-Since this project will mostly be used on web servers, I have decided to license this under the AGPLv3 license, the original website was licensed under GPLv3.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: